sensu/sensu-docs/content/sensu-go/5.16/guides/clustering.md

 A Sensu cluster is a group of [at least three][1] sensu-backend nodes, each connected to a shared etcd cluster, using Sensu's embedded etcd or an external etcd cluster.
 Creating a Sensu cluster ultimately configures an [etcd cluster][2].

-Clustering is important to make Sensu more highly available, reliable, and durable.
+Clustering increases Sensu's availability, reliability, and durability.
 It will help you cope with the loss of a backend node, prevent data loss, and distribute the network load of agents.

 _**NOTE**: We recommend using a load balancer to evenly distribute agent connections across a cluster._